GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-12 Modular WinAPI/README.md

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
 12. modularizing WinAPI

 ### About <windowsx.h> and "message cracking"
 The WndProc function is especially susceptible to bloated code.
 The more functionality you add to your Win API app, the more WM_messages you have to handle, the more switch cases you create.
 The more switch cases the bigger the  WndProc function grows.

 Enter the idea of writing WinAPI that "cracks windows messages."

+Previous examples have shown a different method for this.

 Some useful information how to use "[message cracking](https://www.codeproject.com/Articles/4948/Message-Cracker-Wizard-for-Win-SDK-Developers)" and "[Message Crackers](https://flylib.com/books/en/4.419.1.188/1/)".